Fun maths at home

 - Spot the maths.
 Often, once we’ve understood a piece of maths, it becomes ‘common sense’.
 For example, it may be obvious to you that three cats need three cat baskets, one each.
 But there are two fundamental concepts in there: ‘three’ and ‘same’.
 Being aware that it was something you had to learn once helps.

 - Being wrong, or being stuck, is part of doing maths.
 It’s nothing to be ashamed of and it can be the start of an interesting conversation.
 How did you get to that answer?
 What does that question really mean?
+What strategies have you got to deal with that ‘stuck’ feeling?
 Learning to persist is an important maths skill.

 And finally: tell us what more you’d like.
 What maths, in particular, are you and your child finding difficult?
 Would you like… a Times Tables Songbook?
 A Fridge Magnet Pattern Challenge?
 Drinking-Straw Construction Kits?
 Let us know in the form below.
 We’re more likely to develop something new if we know that parents and children want it.